BurntCaramel/react-pending/README.md

 # react-pending

-You have a pure component, that expects every prop to be present.
+You’re using pure components, maybe even using stateless functional components.
+You love them because they keep your code clean.
+However, they expect every prop to be present: rendering this component with `undefined`/`null` props will raise an exception.
+This is common if your content is asynchronously loaded.

 ```javascript
 export default function List({ items }) {